Dispatches (TV programme): Will AI Take My Job?

 On 20 October 2025, an episode was focused on the impact of artificial intelligence and automation on the British workforce, and their impact on various industries such as law, fashion, and medicine.
-At the end of the programme, its presenter "Aisha Gaban" revealed that her likeness and voice were actually created using generative artificial intelligence; Channel 4 subsequently stated that Gaban marked the first use of an AI-generated presenter on British television.
+At the end of the programme, its presenter "Aisha Gaban" revealed that her likeness and voice were actually created using generative AI; Channel 4 subsequently stated that Gaban marked the first use of an AI-generated presenter on British television.

 The character was developed by the agency Seraphinne Vallora, and controlled using prompts written by the episode's producer Kalel Productions.
 The episode generated varied reactions from viewers, some of whom noticed telltale signs that Gaban was not real.
 Channel 4 noted post-airing that "this stunt does serve as a useful reminder of just how disruptive AI has the potential to be – and how easy it is to hoodwink audiences with content they have no way of verifying."
 Louisa Compton, Channel 4's head of news and current affairs, later noted that "the use of an AI presenter is not something we will be making a habit of at Channel 4 – instead our focus in news and current affairs is on premium, fact checked, duly impartial and trusted journalism – something AI is not capable of doing."